Matt52/bayesian-testing/README.md

 **Implemented evaluation metrics:**
 - `Posterior Mean`
   - Expected value from the posterior distribution for a given variant.
+- `Credible Interval`
+  - Quantile-based credible intervals based on simulations from posterior distributions (i.e. empirical).
+  - Interval probability (`interval_alpha`) can be set during the evaluation (default value is 95%).
 - `Probability of Being Best`
   - Probability that a given variant is best among all variants.
-  - By default, `the best` is equivalent to `the greatest` (from a data/metric point of view), however it is possible to change this by using `min_is_best=True` in the evaluation method (this can be useful if we try to find the variant while minimizing the tested measure).
+  - By default, `the best` is equivalent to `the greatest` (from a data/metric point of view), however it is possible to change this by using `min_is_best=True` in the evaluation method (this can be useful if we try to find the variant with the smallest tested measure).
 - `Expected Loss`
   - "Risk" of choosing particular variant over other variants in the test.
-  - Measured in the same units as a tested measure (e.g. positive rate or average value).
+  - Measured in same units as a tested measure (e.g. positive rate or average value).

-`Probability of Being Best` and `Expected Loss` are calculated using simulations from posterior distributions (considering given data).
+`Credible Interval`, `Probability of Being Best` and `Expected Loss` are calculated using simulations from posterior distributions (considering given data).

 ## Installation